 You can build ladder logic PLC programs and simulate them for free.
 This guide will show you how to download and install the popular RSLogix Micro Starter Lite and how to use the RSLogix Emulate 500 to simulate your ladder logic PLC programs.

-Do you also struggle reading your own and others huge ladder diagrams?
+Do you also struggle reading your own and other huge ladder diagrams?

-The truth is, that even though ladder diagram (LD) is an easy programming language for beginners, it can be very hard to read and understand.
-That’s why Structured Text is a better PLC programming language, and you can learn it in this tutorial.
+The truth is, that even though ladder logic is an easy programming language for beginners, it can be very hard to read and understand.
+That’s why some consider Structured Text to be a better PLC programming language – and you can learn all about it in this tutorial.